rashomon-gh/models/README.md

-# fine-tuning
+# models

-A collection of fine-tuning scripts using LoRA/PEFT methods.
+A collection of cripts for fine-tuning LLMs/VLMs using LoRA/PEFT methods and other experiments.